Jesuit Refugee Service

 The Jesuit Refugee Service (JRS) is an international Catholic organisation with a mission to accompany, serve, and advocate on behalf of refugees and other forcibly displaced persons, that they may heal, learn, and determine their own future.
 Founded in November 1980 as a work of the Society of Jesus, JRS was officially registered on 19 March 2000 in Vatican City as a foundation.
 The impetus to found JRS came from the then superior general of the Jesuits, Pedro Arrupe, who was inspired to action by the plight of Vietnamese boat people.
-JRS has programmes in over 50 countries.
+JRS has programmes in over 55 countries.
 The areas of work are in the field of education, emergency assistance, health care, livelihoods, reconciliation, and psychosocial support.
 JRS is also involved in advocacy and human rights work.
 This involves ensuring that refugees are afforded their full rights as guaranteed by the 1951 Geneva Convention relating to the Status of Refugees and working to strengthen the protection afforded to Internally displaced persons (IDPs).

 JRS's international headquarters is located in Rome at the Society's General Curia.
-The International Director is Rev. Thomas H. Smolich SJ.
+The International Director is Br Michael Schöpf SJ.

 History

 JRS was founded in November 1980 by Fr.
 Pedro Arrupe SJ, the then superior general of the Society of Jesus, to respond to the plight of Vietnamese boat people fleeing their war-ravaged homeland.

 Following the end of the Vietnam War in 1975, hundreds of thousands of South Vietnamese fled their homes, setting out in overcrowded boats across the South China Sea.
 Many did not survive the journey; they were killed by pirates, or drowned because of storms and rough seas.
 Fr Arrupe felt compelled to act.
 He called on the Jesuits "to bring at least some relief to such a tragic situation."

 Fr Arrupe wrote to over 50 Jesuit provinces regarding the situation, recognising that the Jesuits, then numbering 27,000 men across the world, were well-placed to coordinate a global humanitarian response.

 As conflicts broke out in Central and Latin America, southeastern Europe, and across Africa, JRS rapidly grew from helping Vietnamese boat people in a few camps in Southeast Asia to working with refugees around the world.

 Nearly 20 years after its founding, JRS was officially registered as a foundation of the Vatican City State on 19 March 2000.

-Today, Jesuit Refugee Service works in 45 countries with over 724,000 people, the majority of whom are Muslim.
-Despite the name, only about 65 of the Service's 1,800 employees are members of the Society of Jesus.
+Today, JRS works in over 55 countries serving more than 1.5 million people.